 The end of the school year can lead to lazy students or students who have trouble following the class rules.
-How about using brag tags to reward and encourage students to meet behavioral and academic goals?
-You can read more about how I use brag tags HERE.
+How about using reward tags to reward and encourage students to meet behavioral and academic goals?
+You can read more about how I use reward tags HERE.

 9. Book Auction